matthewcornell/peepweather/README.txt

 * features: to do
-** grey out the hour blocks for the after-dark hours done by setting opacity of those rows to something like 0.3.

 ** 1e after clicking on 'save' when changing settings, there's no link to get back to the calendar I have to click the main link then retype my zip to get back to the calendar